hilarybarr/AngularLib1/README.md

 ##Questions:
 - How to get update to work?
-Should it be automatic because of ng-model or do I need Put methods (in MaybeUse.md) -totalQuantity (and totalPrice) methods
+Should it be automatic because of ng-model or do I need Put methods (in MaybeUse.md)
+- totalQuantity (and totalPrice) methods
 - How can you keep Node server running?
 - Should app architecture be different?
 - When does Remedy use localStorage vs. Mongo?

 ##To Do
--Enable update
+- Enable update
+- Make server responsive ($broadcast in routes/sockets)
 - Add Quantity and Price functions
 - Format currency
 - Host database on Modulus.io